Nia Vardalos: Personal life

 In September 1993, Vardalos married American actor Ian Gomez.
 After trying for nine years to conceive through IVF and surrogacy, Vardalos and Gomez adopted their child in 2008.
 At the time the child was three years old and part of the foster care system.
 In 2013, Vardalos wrote a book about the experience, a New York Times bestseller she titled Instant Mom, and she donated all the proceeds from its royalties to adoption groups.
 Vardalos also wrote an advice column about the adoption process in The Huffington Post.

-On July 3, 2018, it was announced that Vardalos had filed for divorce from Gomez after 25 years of marriage, and that they had already been separated since June 2017.
-The divorce was finalized two months later.
+On July 3, 2018, it was announced that Vardalos had filed for divorce from Gomez after 25 years of marriage.
+The couple separated in June 2017.